niplav/site/notes.md

-place an absurdly high amount of rigor on any attempts to develop tests for *g*, and the widespread [isolated demands for rigor](https://slatestarcodex.com/2014/08/14/beware-isolated-demands-for-rigor/) placed on IQ tests, despite their [predictive predictive value](./doc/psychology/iq/the_predictive_value_of_iq_sternberg_2001.pdf "The Predictive Value of IQ (Sternberg et al. 2001").
+place an absurdly high amount of rigor on any attempts to develop tests for *g*, and the widespread [isolated demands for rigor](https://slatestarcodex.com/2014/08/14/beware-isolated-demands-for-rigor/) placed on IQ tests, despite their [predictive value](./doc/psychology/iq/the_predictive_value_of_iq_sternberg_2001.pdf "The Predictive Value of IQ (Sternberg et al. 2001").

 The hypothesis that many intellectuals fear that widespread reliable